rkrish00568/krishnenduRoy_RISC_V_SOC_Tapeout-Program_VSD_WEEK3/PART2/README.md

 ![Timing Path Diagram](images/for.png)
 Here drain current is function of oxide thickness, width and height of the gates. and Resistance is function of drain current.
 And delay is function of resistance
 ### Here R is not constant but varies with drain current

+## Pessimism
+ - Pessimism in Static Timing Analysis (STA) refers to the overestimation of timing delays or variations in a circuit.
+It occurs when STA assumes worst-case conditions for multiple paths or elements that cannot actually occur simultaneously in real hardware.

+ - we have to add or substract the additional pessimism to the arrival or required time